-- Certain activities reported in the General Fund are budgeted in separate funds in accordance with Arizona Revised Statutes. - Prepaid items are budgeted in the year prepaid. - Net changes in the fair value of investments is not budgeted. - Present value of net minimum lease payments is not budgeted at the inception of the agreement. - USDA-donated commodities are not budgeted as an expenditure.
+- Certain activities reported in the General Fund are budgeted in separate funds in accordance with Arizona Revised Statutes. - Prepaid items are budgeted in the year prepaid. - Net changes in the fair value of investments is not budgeted. - Present value of net minimum lease or subscription-based information technology arrangement (SBITA) payments is not budgeted at the inception of the agreement. - USDA-donated commodities are not budgeted as an expenditure.